 1. All email between Board Members regarding Club business is deemed confidential.

-2. Board email shall not be forwarded to non-Board Members without Presidential or Full Board
+2. Board email shall not be forwarded to non-Board Members without Presidential or Full Board approval.

-3. Board Members should use their discretion regarding whether to send emails to the entire Board, to
+3. Board Members should use their discretion regarding whether to send emails to the entire Board, to selected officers, or just to the President.

 4. The “reply all” feature should only be used when necessary.